Blendify/blender-manual/trunk/blender_docs/manual/game_engine/introduction.rst

 The Blender Game Engine oversees a game loop, which processes logic, sound, physics and rendering simulations in sequential order.
 The engine is written in C++.

-By default, the user has access to a powerful, high level, Event Driven :doc:`Logic Editor </editors/logic_editor>` which is comprised of a series of specialized components called "Logic Bricks".
+By default, the user has access to a powerful, high-level, Event Driven :doc:`Logic Editor </editors/logic_editor>` which is comprised of a series of specialized components called "Logic Bricks".
 The :doc:`Logic Editor </editors/logic_editor>` provides deep interaction with the simulation,